vincycode7/object_tracking_yolov5_deepsort/Readme.md

    3. Once download is complete, change directory into the current working directory using `cd object_tracking_yolov5_deepsort/` as this directory contains all the code you need.

 [Zip-version]
    1. Navigate to the `<> Code` Dropdown
    2. Click to view options available
    3. Click on the download dropdown to download a zipped file of all the code.
-    4. Once download is complete, Unzip into a folder and open the parent folder `cd object_tracking_yolov5_deepsort` with an `IDE` of your choice.
+   4. Once download is complete, Unzip into a folder and open the parent folder `object_tracking_yolov5_deepsort` with any `IDE` of your choice.

-## Step 2 - Basic OS Installation
+## Step 2 - Basic Project Installation

 [macOS]
    1. Install pip - `python -m ensurepip --upgrade`